aptech/docs/docs/mlmt/maxlikmtboot.rst

 Format
 ------
-.. function:: out = maxlikmtBoot(&modelProc, par, ..., c1)
+.. function:: out = maxlikmtBoot(&logl, par, ..., c1)

-    :param &modelProc: Pointer to a procedure that computes the function to be minimized.
+    :param &logl: A pointer to a procedure that returns either the log-likelihood for one observation or a vector of log-likelihoods for a matrix of observations.
-    :type &modelProc: pointer
+    :type &logl: pointer

     :param par: An instance of a PV structure, constructed using the "pack" functions.
     :type par: PV structure instance

-    :param ...: Optional arguments that will be passed to the user-provided log-likelihood function.
-Can include any GAUSS data type or a DS structure for dataset handling.
+    :param ...: Optional input arguments.
+They can be any set of structures, matrices, arrays, strings required to compute the function.
+Can include GAUSS data types or a DS structure for dataset manipulation.
+Specific usage depends on the requirements of the `logl`.
-    :type ...: Various
+    :type ...: various

     :param c1: Optional input.
 Instance of a :class:`maxlikmtControl` structure containing the following members: